tejuscs/adb_azure/connect-to-powerbi/connect-to-powerbi.md

 ## Task 2: Verify that the Oracle Client for Microsoft Tools is installed

+Ensure that the Oracle Client for Microsoft Tools is installed on the virtual machine you are using for this lab

 - Look in the directory

 - Run command